Lindydancer/e2ansi/README.md

 * Add unit tests for individual parts and full source file tests where the entire output is compared against a known ANSI representation, as done in my `faceup` package.
-* Make the low-level routine print the content, that way it should be used directly by the batch commands.
-The other commands could be implemented in terms of it.
 * Describe Emacs font specification selection process.
 * Better error handling when parsing command line arguments.
 * Customization support.